hbracarense/greenium/README.md

-# Greenium and Sustainable Development Financing in Brazil
+# Green Bond Pricing in an Emerging Market: Evidence from Brazil

 ## Abstract

-The achievement of sustainable development goals is urgent, driven both by the accelerating impacts of climate change and by persistent levels of inequality.
-This has generated growing demand for sustainable financing, yet access to capital has been hindered by the restructuring of financial systems following the 2008 Global Financial Crisis.
-Against this backdrop, green bonds have emerged as a promising instrument — debt securities characterized by high levels of transparency, external certification, and a declared use of proceeds for sustainability purposes.
-While international literature confirms the existence of a yield discount, or greenium, in green bond pricing, the Brazilian market lacks a systematic investigation.
-The Brazilian green bond market is first characterized through descriptive statistics for the period 2015–2021.
-We then develop a methodology tailored to the peculiarities of Brazilian bond markets — specifically their hybrid fixed-and-floating structure — to construct yield curves for thirteen debentures, identifying a greenium in three of them, while the rest show conventional new-issuance premiums.
-The findings are broadly consistent with the mixed evidence on greenia in emerging markets, and the methodology developed here may offer a useful template for analogous studies in comparable market contexts.
+Testing for a greenium in emerging bond markets is challenging because standard pricing methodologies were developed for large, liquid, hard-currency markets.
+Brazil offers a relevant case: its corporate debt market is relatively thin, largely local-currency based, and dominated by hybrid fixed-and-floating instruments.
+Against this background, this paper develops an approach to identify greenium in Brazilian debentures and applies it to thirteen green issuances between 2015 and 2021.
+The Brazilian green bond market is first characterized through descriptive statistics, and yield curves are then constructed for comparative baskets of conventional securities.
+The results show that a greenium is not pervasive in the Brazilian market: only three debentures are priced below the fitted yield curve, while the remaining securities display conventional new-issuance premiums.
+These findings are consistent with the mixed evidence on green bond pricing in emerging markets and suggest that green labeling alone does not systematically reduce financing costs in thin local-currency debt markets.
+More broadly, the methodology developed here may offer a useful framework for analyzing green bond pricing in comparable emerging-market contexts.

 ## Overview

-This repository contains the empirical materials, intermediate databases, and Python/R scripts used in the study **_Greenium and Sustainable Development Financing in Brazil_**.
+This repository contains the empirical materials, intermediate databases, and Python/R scripts used in the study **_Green Bond Pricing in an Emerging Market: Evidence from Brazil_**.
 It is organized as a **research replication package** intended to accompany an academic manuscript, dissertation chapter, preprint, or journal submission.

 The repository combines original source files, treated databases, Central Bank *Focus Bulletin* PDFs, and Python/R scripts used to generate descriptive figures, duration-yield visualizations, and implicit inflation curve outputs.
 Taken together, these materials document the workflow underlying the paper's graphical, descriptive, and bond-level empirical exercises.